woodcrafty/reck/docs/api.rst

 Methods and attributes
 ----------------------
-These are the methods and attributes supported by rectypes.
+These are the methods and attributes supported by wrecords.
 To prevent conflicts with fieldnames, the method and attribute names start with an underscore.